Rwanda

 Nature-based fiscal reform

-The Green Growth and Climate Resiliency strategy included a programme to improve vehicle efficiency, fuel quality regulations and taxation policies, but there is no evidence of proposals for nature-based fiscal reform.
+The now-expired Green Growth and Climate Resilience Strategy included a programme to improve vehicle efficiency, fuel quality regulations and taxation policies, but did not put forward any proposals for nature-based fiscal reform.
+The National Environment and Climate Change Policy does not mention any relevant initiatives.

-The Green Growth and Climate Resiliency strategy included a programme to improve vehicle efficiency, fuel quality regulations and taxation policies, but there is no evidence of proposals for nature-based fiscal reform.
+The now-expired Green Growth and Climate Resilience Strategy included a programme to improve vehicle efficiency, fuel quality regulations and taxation policies, but did not put forward any proposals for nature-based fiscal reform.
+The National Environment and Climate Change Policy does not mention any relevant initiatives.